trose16/bbc-count-me-up/README.md

+As producers of a popular BBC talent show, so that we may avoid a 2017 Oscar Best Picture "moment" we wish to have our presenter accurately announce a winner.
+We need Count Me Up to receive, validate, distribute, calculate, update and clearly report the votes cast for our candidates.

+## Technologies and Setup

+Get node.js
+> Backend model layer/business logic

-$ node -v
+>$ node -v

-if node: command not found
+> if node: command not found

-$ brew install node
+> $ brew install node

+Set up server to view project on localhost
 >$ cd root/of/your-project/

-$ npm install http-server --save
-$ node node_modules/http-server/bin/http-server
+> $ node node_modules/http-server/bin/http-server

-clear browsing data/cache if not loading properly
+>clear data/cache regularly with mystery problems occur or use private browsing

+TDD unit testing
+>jasmine javascript testing framework run SpecRunner.html in browser of choice to see tests

+For feature testing in UI
+>For this basic MVP I use index.js to instantiate model objects and set the variables pre-loaded in index.html for UI manual testing of jQuery .
+Add/update candidates, change users, and test calculations of votes prepopulated in browser by updating this file.

-## User Stories
+## All User Stories

-> • As producers of a popular BBC talent show, so that we may avoid a 2017 Oscar Best Picture "moment" and have our presenter accurately announce a winner, **we need Count Me Up to be a simple and clear program that receives, validates, distributes, calculates, updates and reports the votes cast for our candidates.**
+*Bolded text shows where I derived objects and messages from first stage user stories*
 > As a viewer of a BBC popular live talent show...
 So that the candidate of my choice has a chance of winning, **I would like to *cast my vote* for a candidate**